AbelStack/food-ordering-app/README.md

 FoodBel Restaurant Website

-FoodBel Restaurant Preview
-Replace with actual screenshot of your website Overview
+Overview

 A modern, responsive website for FoodBel Restaurant built with pure HTML, CSS, and JavaScript.
 Features menu browsing, contact information, and an interactive dining experience.